vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 In addition to providing a page for members to check when there might be issues, it actively alerts our team in our internal Slack to any issues.

 For more information on this topic please see our [Monitoring](/monitoring) page.

+There is one virtual machines (Kyle) with 1 vCPU and 1 GB of memory.

 ### Digital Ocean